When Are Concepts Erased From Diffusion Models?

 After evaluating 7 popular erasure methods across 13 concepts and over 100K generations, we uncovered several key insights:

-2. No single evaluation reveals the full picture: Methods that appear robust under adversarial prompt attacks often fail when probed with context-based cues or inference-time noise.
-Our results highlight the need for a diverse suite of evaluations to assess whether knowledge is truly removed.
+2. No single evaluation reveals the full picture: Methods that withstand adversarial prompts often fail under contextual cues or inference-time noise, highlighting the need for diverse evaluations to verify true knowledge removal.

-3. Robustness comes at a cost: Destruction-based methods like Gradient Ascent and STEREO resist attacks better, but often degrade unrelated generations.
-Guidance-based approaches preserve generality but are easier to circumvent.
+3. Robustness comes at a cost: Destruction-based methods (e.g., Gradient Ascent, STEREO) offer stronger defense but harm unrelated outputs; guidance-based ones maintain quality but are easier to bypass.

 Comparative performance of data curation methods